mtlynch/mtlynch.io/_posts/2017-08-02-sia-nextcloud.md

 The video differs slightly from this blog post in that the video does more by pointing and clicking on UI elements, whereas the blog post relies more on the command line.
 Both achieve the same result.

-# Pre-requisites
+# Requirements

 This guide is aimed at **intermediate users**.
 Sia's integration with NextCloud is still very flaky as of this writing, so if you don't have any experience with Docker containers or virtual machines or you're not comfortable using the command-line, it will be difficult for you to follow this guide.

-I used Windows 10 in the video demo, but this post is completely system-agnostic.
-The steps I provide will work on any system that supports Docker, which includes Windows, OS X, Linux, and even some [network storage devices](/sia-via-docker).
+I used Windows 10 in the video demo, but this tutorial is completely system-agnostic.
+The steps I provide will work on any operating system that supports Docker, which includes Windows, OS X, Linux, and even some [network storage devices](/sia-via-docker).

 To complete this guide, you will need:

 * At least 500 Siacoin (SC)
 	 *  You can either [buy them](http://www.buyingsiacoin.com/) or [mine them](/windows-sia-mining/).
-* 6 GB of free disk space (preferably on an SSD)
+* 6 GB of free disk space, preferably on an solid-state drive (SSD)
 * [Docker Community Edition](https://store.docker.com/search?offering=community&type=edition) (free) installed on your system

 # Time required